ashleysally00/small-business-ai-prompts/README.md

 ## Contributing
 While this project is still in development, suggestions and feedback are welcome!

+## Contributing
+While this project is still in development, suggestions and feedback are welcome!
+Please contact me if you would like to modify or contribute to the content.

 ## License
-This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+This work is licensed under a [Creative Commons Attribution-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nd/4.0/).

 This means you can:
-- Use this content for your business
+- Use this content for personal or business purposes
 - Share the material with others

+**However,** you can't:
-- Adapt and build upon it
+- Modify, remix, or build upon the content without permission
-- Use it commercially
+- Distribute modified versions

 As long as you:
 - Give appropriate credit
-- Link to the license
+- Provide a link to the license
-- Indicate if changes were made
+- Indicate if changes were made (if sharing the original content)

 ## 🚧 Work in Progress
 This repository is actively being developed.
 Core guides and templates are being added and refined regularly.

 ---
 Created and maintained by Ashley Rice 👩‍💼